gwmodeling/challenge/data/Netherlands/README.md

 - We acknowledge the E-OBS dataset from the EU-FP6 project UERRA (https://www.uerra.eu) and the Copernicus Climate Change Service, and the data providers in the ECA&D project (https://www.ecad.eu)
+- We acknowledge DINOloket for providing the hydraulic head time series (https://www.dinoloket.nl/).